alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 ## General Redis investigation tips

-If Redis is using large amounts of memory you could use ``redis-cli --bigkeys`` to find out what those things might be.
+If Redis is using large amounts of memory you can use ``redis-cli --bigkeys`` to find out what those things might be.
+If any of the returned keys are new, try and speak to the team responsible.

+If there is an associated graph, it may also be worth checking as the alert could be a temporary spike, for example: due to running a rake task.